 States That Have Approved Medical Marijuana for PTSD

-Currently, 24 states have approved medical marijuana specifically for the treatment of PTSD.
-These states include: Arizona, Arkansas, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Maine, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Mexico, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, Washington, and West Virginia.
+Currently, 26 states have approved medical marijuana specifically for the treatment of PTSD.
+These states include: Arizona, Arkansas, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Louisiana, Maine, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Mexico, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Utah, Vermont, Washington, and West Virginia.
 In Georgia, patients with PTSD can legally use cannabis oil containing no more than 5 percent THC.

 A number of other states will consider allowing medical marijuana to be used for the treatment of other conditions, including PTSD, with the recommendation by a physician.
 These states include: California (any debilitating illness where the medical use of marijuana has been recommended by a physician), and Massachusetts (other conditions as determined in writing by a qualifying patient’s physician).